Domaine du Roc des Boutires

 • Vinification

 • The berries are driven to the press by gravity, and immediately pressed, whole bunch.
-Once the press is complete, the juices are cooled down to 46.4° F (8°C) for 2 days on average in order to make the particles fall in the tank.
+The juices are then cooled to 46.4° F (8°C) for 2 days on average.
 The cold soak preserves the best quality and primary aromas.
 Malolactic fermentation happens naturally.
-Bâtonnage is scarce, while barrels and tanks are used depending on the profile of the vintage
+Bâtonnage is scarce, while barrels and tanks are used depending on the profile of the vintage.

 • Technical Information